 Some media, such as the MSNBC cable news network, have a strong liberal and Democratic party bias.
-Others, most importantly Fox News Channel, have an fervent conservative and/or Republican bias.
-During the 2016 campaign and the first year of Trump's presidency, Fox News has broadly adopted Trump's often false and misleading rhetorical positions - including his claim that outlets including CNN, the New York Times, and the Washington Post are providers of "fake news."
-Based on neutral fact-checking organizations, Trump is by far the most prolific liar in modern U.S. political history, but Fox News and some far-right websites regularly repeat his claims and rarely question them.
-Responsible conservative commentators have noted the abandonment of journalistic standards in a large segment of right-wing news media.
+Others, most importantly Fox News Channel, have a fervent conservative and/or Republican bias.
+During the 2016 campaign and the first year of Trump's presidency, Fox News has broadly adopted Trump's often false and misleading rhetorical positions - including his claim that outlets such as CNN, the New York Times, and the Washington Post are providers of "fake news."